 Step 6: Pick Your Favorite Color

 When everything else is equal, choose your favorite color.
 Kegel balls are available in a lot of colors.
-Pink and purple are the most popular color choices.
+LELO's version comes in blue, pink an sexy black.
 When choosing a color, the only thing to consider is what looks good to you.
 It's an easy choice!

 In order to receive the most benefits from your Kegel balls, you'll need to use them on a regular basis just like any other type of strength training.
 With the help of this guide, you'll find a set that makes you look forward to your daily pelvic exercise - and your next orgasm.